PhoenixTales/phoenix-docs/world/plants.md

 Bäume:
 * Blutbuche (deduced from the Blutbuchensamen): The trees with copper-colored leaves.
 They are not related to the leaves changing color in the fall, as within the barriere there are no seasons; the leaves have this colour all year.
 * Turmeiche (deduced from the Turmeichensamen): The biggest trees in the game with a much rougher and slightly brighter bark.
+Rarely found in forests, as it requires much light.
-* ...
+* The only other sort of tree that is found in the game we will therefore explain to be a form of "Erle" or "Esche".

 Beeren:
 * Waldbeere: ...